 Luckily, if you visit outside of the festival season, you can still check out the floats and watch videos of the festivities.
 The Takayama Festival Floats Exhibition Hall keeps the floats on display throughout the year.
 It’s a fun attraction that provides something a little different compared to visiting shrines and shopping malls.

 If you visit the Exhibition Hall, make sure that you visit the Sakayama Hachimangu Shrine.
-It’s right around the corner and it’s another ancient site that you can cross off your Japan itinerary.
+It’s right around the corner and it’s another ancient site that you can cross off your itinerary.

 Start early at Hida-Takayama Miyagawa Morning Market